You may wish to see a page on ancient Porto first.

 Bell tower of S. Ippolito: (inset) Museo dell'Alto Medioevo: detail of a medieval well found at Porto

-Gregorius, the first recorded Bishop of Porto attended a council summoned by Emperor Constantine in 314, shortly after the emperor had granted Christians the right to profess their faith.
+Gregorius, the first recorded Bishop of Porto attended a council summoned by Emperor Constantine in 314, shortly after the Emperor had granted Christians the right to openly profess their faith.
 The first cathedral of Porto was most likely located very near the harbour.
 It was eventually moved south of the canal to a basilica which was dedicated to St. Hippolytus of Rome; today only the foundations indicate the existence of the church, although the bell tower shows that it was still utilized in the XIIth century.
 In 1579 Pope Gregory XIII turned it into a watch tower and because it was far from the coastline its height was significantly increased.

 (above) Episcopio (Bishop's Palace) di Porto seen from Via Portuense, the road from Rome (the bell tower of S. Ippolito is visible on the far left);

 (below) the side of the complex towards the sea

 Formosus, Bishop of Porto (and Pope in 891-896) relocated the bishopric see to Isola Tiberina; some of the relics of St. Hippolytus were moved there and S. Bartolomeo all'Isola became the new cathedral.

 In 1463, at a time of a renewed interest in the Ancient World, Cardinal Juan de Carvajal, Bishop of Porto, decided to resurrect the original see of his diocese by receiving Pope Pius II in a temporary accommodation inside a small medieval castle near Trajan's Harbour.

 Episcopio di Porto: (left) entrance from the sea side (late XVth century); (right) 1771 entrance from Rome